reasonwithoutrestraint/site/mkdocs/docs/Summaries/Constructivism/Aaron James, Constructing Protagorean Objectivity.md

 We can reject conventionalism, relativism, subjectivism, etc. (based on actual attitudes) in the same general way.
 We can regard ethical truths as "objective" in case their truth value is *invariant* with respect to possible differences in our attitudes.
-It doesn't require an exlpanation for why the relations of attitude invariance hold.
+It doesn't require an explanation for why the relations of attitude invariance hold.
 We can thus show that the norms of practical reasoning allows us to criticize certain attitudes independent of an agent/group's attitudes.
 For any subjective condition of an agent/group C, so long as we can criticize C's relevance, then ethical truth does not vary with C.
 Thus, ethical truth would be objective with respect to that C.